DRDO successfully demonstrates quantum communication between two labs | Technology

 DRDO successfully demonstrates quantum communication between two labs

-The Defence Research and Development Organisation (DRDO) on Wednesday successfully demonstrated communication between its two labs using Quantum Key Distribution (QKD) technology. ''Secure communications are vital for defence and strategic agencies world over and distribution of encryption keys from time to time is an important requirement in this context...
+The Defence Research and Development Organisation (DRDO) on Wednesday successfully demonstrated communication between its two labs using Quantum Key Distribution (QKD) technology, which is a ''robust'' way to share encryption keys, said an official statement.
+In the QKD technology, encryption keys are sent as qubits in a fibre optic cable.
+Quantum computing uses qubits as basic resources, similar to how bits are used as basic resources in classical computing.
+The QKD is designed in a way that if an illegitimate entity tries to read the transmission, it will disturb the qubits - which are encoded on photons - and this will generate transmission errors, leading to legitimate end users being immediately informed. ''Secure communications are vital for defence and strategic agencies world over and distribution of encryption keys from time to time is an important requirement in this context...
 Quantum based communication offers a robust solution to sharing the keys securely,'' said an official statement.

 Defence Minister Rajnath Singh congratulated the DRDO for successful demonstration of QKD-based communication between its two labs in Hyderabad, said the statement.
 The Defence Research and Development Laboratory (DRDL) and The Research Centre Imarat (RCI) were the two labs that participated in this demonstration.